 Show Low, AZ 85901

-The criminal case procedure heard in a Navajo County Superior Court will likely proceed as follows:
+A criminal case against you in a Navajo County Superior Court, including a DUI case, will likely proceed as follows:

 Initial Appearance: